Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 “Of course, serjo.
 How do you want this portrait?”

 He looked puzzled.
-“I just want a portrait.”
+“I only want a portrait.”

 “Right.
 And I can do all kinds of portraits.
 Side view, three-quarters view, anything you like.”